Magnetically-Driven Neutron-Rich Ejecta Unleashed: Global 3D Neutrino-General Relativistic Magnetohydrodynamic Simulations of Collapsars Probe the Conditions for r-process Nucleosynthesis: How to Make -process Ejecta

-A necessary, but not sufficient, condition for the $r$-process is that the disk must become neutron-rich.
-The degree of neutron-richness is inversely correlated with the electron fraction $\ye=n_{\rm p} / (n_{\rm p}+n_{\rm n})$, where $n_{\rm p}$ and $n_{\rm n}$ are the proton and neutron number densities respectively.
+A necessary, but not sufficient, condition for the $r$-process is that the disk must become neutron rich.
+The degree of neutron richness is inversely correlated with the electron fraction $\ye=n_{\rm p} / (n_{\rm p}+n_{\rm n})$, where $n_{\rm p}$ and $n_{\rm n}$ are the proton and neutron number densities, respectively.
 For weak interactions to drive the disk material neutron-rich ($\ye<0.5$), it must become dense and mildly degenerate through neutrino cooling (e.g., \citealt{Beloborodov03}).
-Specifically, when the viscous heating rate is counterbalanced by neutrino cooling, the disk transitions from a thick advective state to an efficiently neutrino-cooled regime (e.g., \citealt{DiMatteo+02}), in which it can become notably dense and neutron-rich.
+Specifically, when the viscous heating rate is counterbalanced by neutrino cooling, the disk transitions from a thick advective state to an efficiently neutrino-cooled regime (e.g., \citealt{DiMatteo+02}), in which it can become notably dense and neutron rich.
 Satisfying this ``ignition'' condition requires a minimum mass accretion rate at the ISCO \citep{Chen2007,Metzger2008b,Metzger2008a},

-where $\alpha_{\rm eff}$ is the effective viscosity, and $K_{\rm ign}$ is a numerical prefactor that depends on the BH spin $a_{\rm BH}$: $K_{\rm ign}=0.07$ for $a_{\rm BH}=0$ and $K_{\rm ign}=0.02$ for $a_{\rm BH}=0.95$.
+where $\alpha_{\rm eff}$ is the effective viscosity and $K_{\rm ign}$ is a numerical prefactor that depends on the BH spin $a_{\rm BH}$: $K_{\rm ign}=0.07$ for $a_{\rm BH}=0$ and $K_{\rm ign}=0.02$ for $a_{\rm BH}=0.95$.

 If $\dot{M} \gtrsim \dot{M}_{\rm ign}$, there exists an ignition radius, $R_{\rm ign} \gtrsim r_{\rm ISCO}$, within which the disk efficiently cools through electron-positron pair-capture processes: